Flowscape-UI/design-system-kit/README.md

 - 🌈 **Gradient Support**: Create and edit linear and radial gradients
 - 🎯 **Eye Dropper**: Pick colors directly from the screen
 - 🔢 **Universal Input Component**: Drag-to-change numeric input for all design properties
+- 🎨 **HEX Input Components**: Specialized inputs for color values with drag-to-change
 - 🎛️ **Multiple Progression Types**: Linear, arithmetic, geometric, paraboloid, exponential
 - 🌓 **Dark/Light Mode**: Automatic theme detection with manual override
 - 📦 **Modular Architecture**: Import only what you need for optimal bundle size